UPCOMING FORUMS

 349 Boston Post Road, Weston

-Two distinguished law professors and scholars will examine the constitutional and legal challenges raised by the current administration.
+Two distinguished law professors and scholars examined the constitutional and legal challenges raised by the current administration.
 From attacks on free and fair elections, to the erosion of the separation of powers, to the deployment of military troops in American cities, there are many issues that pose profound concerns for our democracy.

 VINCENT D. ROUGEAU, President of The College of the Holy Cross, previously served as Dean of the Boston College Law School and the Director of the Boston College Forum on Racial Justice in America.
 Prior to his role at Boston College, Rougeau was a professor of law at Notre Dame Law School.
 He is a graduate of Harvard Law School, where he served as editor of the Harvard Human Rights Journal.
 He and his family live in Weston.